-SUGGESTED OTHER EXCURSIONS FOR DELEGATES TO UNDERTAKE IN THEIR OWN TIME
+SUGGESTED FOR DELEGATES TO UNDERTAKE IN THEIR OWN TIME

-Where Lawrence had his first teaching position away from home, from October 1908 to January 1912, at Davidson Road School.
+Lawrence had his first teaching position outside of his home region from October 1908 to January 1912 at Davidson Road School, Croydon.

 Trip to Croydon